utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-In utype, because the parameter using Param configuration as the default value may also be a required parameter, there is also such a restriction, such as the following is an inappropriate declaration.
+In utype, because the parameter using `Param` as the default value may also be a required parameter, there is also such a restriction, such as the following is an inappropriate declaration.

 ```python
 import utype